sebastianolmos/multisource-flows/README.md

-# Analysis and Visualization of Flows from multiple data sources
+# Analysis and Visualization of Flows in Santiago from Foursquare Data

 This repository contains code and data to produce the following visualization using http://flowmap.blue: